Pesto Without Pine Nuts (5-Minutes)

-Welcome to My Kitchen!
-Let’s Make Pesto without Pine Nuts
+Welcome to My Kitchen, Let’s Make Pesto No Pine Nuts

 - Garlic: I recommend using whole garlic cloves versus pre-minced garlic as I found the flavor to be a lot better in testing.
 I do not recommend granulated garlic.

 - Fresh basil: Fresh basil is essential in this recipe.
-If you’d rather use sun dried tomatoes, check out my easy red pesto sauce.
+If you’d rather use sun dried tomatoes, check out my easy red pesto sauce instead.

 - Blanched almonds: Blanched almonds are almonds with their skins removed, and they have a sweet flavor similar to pine nuts, but are much easier to find.
 Roasted almonds with skins can be used, but the sauce will be a bit more brown.
 You can also use walnuts, or pumpkin seeds, or sunflower seeds for a nut-free option.